 Green Infrastructure Trainees Put Principles into Practice

-Course graduates are given the skills to help lessen flooding and improve water quality in their communities.
+The Takeaway: Course graduates are given the skills to help lessen flooding and improve water quality in their communities.

 Several graduates of the NOAA Office for Coastal Management training, “Introducing Green Infrastructure for Coastal Resilience,” say their newfound skills are improving resilience in their own backyards: